 - World Remit: €1002.69

-As you can see, Transferwise scored highest.
+As you can see, Wise scored highest.
 This was despite them charging a fee of £4.29, and despite one or two of the competitors charging no fee at all.

-Transferwise uses 2-step authentication, which means it texts you a code when you want to login.
-If you travel a lot, or have more than one simcard, switching simcards just to get into your Transferwise account can be quite time-consuming and frustrating.
+Wise uses 2-step authentication, which means it texts you a code when you want to login.
+If you travel a lot, or have more than one simcard, switching simcards just to get into your Wise account can be quite time-consuming and frustrating.

 Thankfully, you can use the app to login instead.
 Simply download and install it, and you’ll be able to use this to login instead of the text message code.